Zhong-Lab-UCSD/BENG183/PAGE.md

 </table>

 # 4. Interpretation <a name="234"> </a>
 Unlike agarose gel electrophoresis result which is only visible through UV light, PAGE gel is visible by the naked eye through the coomassie brilliant blue stained in polyacrylamide gels.
 To begin the interpretation of the PAGE gel, it is important to identify the marker ladder location.
 Marker ladders typically present most left or right lane of the gel.
 It is used to assist in determining the protein size that is present in the sample.
-Each band in the marker ladder is labeled with its corresponding size in kilodaltons (kDa), providing a reference to estimate the molecular weights of proteins in the sample.
+Each band in the marker ladder is labeled with its corresponding size in kilodaltons (kDa), providing a reference to estimate the molecular weights of proteins in the sample. <a herf="https://www.labxchange.org/library/items/lb:LabXchange:02a2a79b:html:1> [7]

 ![Image](gel1.png)